Industrial Engineering and Operations Research

 Qualifying Examination (QE)

-At least two weeks prior to the exam, the student must submit his or her Qualifying Exam Report, to the qualifying exam committee.
+At least two weeks prior to the exam, the student must submit his or her Qualifying Exam Report to the qualifying exam committee.
 This report should be in the form of a research proposal, and should include both a substantial survey and critical evaluation of the literature in the likely area of the dissertation, and a potential research agenda in this area.
 If the student has completed preliminary research in this area, it is also appropriate to include a report of this research in this document.
-However, preliminary results are not required, and cannot make up the bulk of the document.

 The oral portion of the Qualifying Examination has two parts.
 In the first part, the student presents a 45-minute talk based on his or her Qualifying Examination Report.
 The Committee will ask questions pertaining to the report and presentation at this time.
 During the second part of the oral examination, the committee will ask more general questions to determine the student’s level of expertise in the broadly defined research area specified by the student (and described in the syllabus).
 During this time, the outside committee member will also ask questions about one of the student’s minor areas.